 Sure, you know he or she’s qualified to train you on the treadmill, but can they help you in an emergency?
 Find out if he or she is certified in CPR and AED (Automated External Defibrillator).
 Trainers work with people of various fitness levels, but anyone could need medical attention during a session.
 Whether you’re overweight or athletic, you’re going to be working your body hard.
 In the event of a medical emergency, you’ll want to be sure your trainer would be equipped to handle it.
 While certifications in CPR and AED are not a requirement to become a personal trainer, knowing he is may put your mind at ease.

 Why are you a personal trainer?

-Even if the pro you’ll be working with made a good first impression and you feel like your personalities will jive, inquire about why he chose to get certified.
+Even if the pro you’ll be working with made a good first impression and you feel like your personalities will jive, inquire about why they chose to get certified.
 “Oh, I’m just making some extra money” is not an ideal answer, for example.
 You want someone who is dedicated to helping people achieve their fitness goals and knows that each client has different needs.
-Keep those reasons in mind when you ask about his intentions and long-term career goals.
+Keep those reasons in mind when you ask about his or her intentions and long-term career goals.

 How do you stay in shape?

 Asking your trainer how he stays physically fit gives you insight on what types of exercises he or she prefers.
 If they favors running, they may suggest you log a few miles.
 Or if he or she spends time on the mat working on abs, you might too.
 But that doesn’t mean the trainer's not a good one for you.
 Talking about his or her fitness routine gives you the opportunity to ask about other exercises and what's planned for your sessions.

 How do you keep up on the latest fitness and training information?